stefano-lombardi/stefano-lombardi.github.io/_pages/publications.md

 ## Collective bargaining agreements across countries

-co-lead author with Tuomas Kosonen, and with Anthoine Bertheau, Manudeep Bhuller, Ana Rute Cardoso, Bernardo Fanfani, and Toni Juuti
+co-lead author with Tuomas Kosonen, and with Anthoine Bertheau, Manudeep Bhuller, Ana Rute Cardoso, Bernardo Fanfani, Toni Juuti, and Alice Kügler

 ## The Unequal Impact of Firms on the Relative Pay of Women Across Countries